hyd628/sui_intro_workshop/README.md

 Make the changes necessary so that we check if the coin object sent in is enough to cover the minting fee and send back any extra left as change, instead of only accepting the exact amount.

 Hint:
-- You will need to utilize functions in [the Sui Coin module](https://github.com/MystenLabs/sui/blob/fe1db4b50425c28693a34564bd8b54be8a68ad89/crates/sui-framework/docs/coin.md).
+- You will need to utilize functions in [the sui::coin module](https://github.com/MystenLabs/sui/blob/fe1db4b50425c28693a34564bd8b54be8a68ad89/crates/sui-framework/docs/coin.md).
 - It might be useful to redefine the existing error type for not sending in the exact amount.

 ### Challenge Two: Access Based Withdrawal